-82 In particular dealers and agro-dealers

-83 Excluding seed, this includes fertilizer, machinery, pesticides, or any other materials that contribute to crops and their growth
+82 In particular dealers and agro-dealers 83 Excluding seed, this includes fertilizer, machinery, pesticides, or any other materials that contribute to crops and their growth

-Key findings Recommendations M 78 L 79 Alignment with CERP reliance on their own personnel, while maintaining frequent monitoring levels. • Alternative mechanisms such as Participatory Guarantee System (PGS) can be developed for CS production as an alternative to formal inspection by the DoA. ✓ 4.
-Despite a reported influx of migrants to home villages, difficulties in obtaining labour for farming is identified as an immediate impact of the Pandemic Explore the use of cash programming to temporarily tackle challenges around access to labour Exploring longer-term solutions for access to labour through mechanization, or innovative labour market access through ICT (i.e. 'Grab' or 'Get' for labour services) ✓ ✓ 3.1.2 Implement Labour- Intensive Community Infrastructure Projects (a) Implement labour- intensive community infrastructure projects for those laid off, or returning migrants 5.
+Key findings Recommendations M 78 L 79 Alignment with CERP reliance on their own personnel, while maintaining frequent monitoring levels.
+Alternative mechanisms such as Participatory Guarantee System (PGS) can be developed for CS production as an alternative to formal inspection by the DoA. \checkmark 4.
+Despite a reported influx of migrants to home villages, difficulties in obtaining labour for farming is identified as an immediate impact of the Pandemic Explore the use of cash programming to temporarily tackle challenges around access to labour Exploring longer-term solutions for access to labour through mechanization, or innovative labour market access through ICT (i.e. 'Grab' or 'Get' for labour services) ~ ~ 3.1.2 Implement Labour- Intensive Community Infrastructure Projects (a) Implement labour- intensive community infrastructure projects for those laid off, or returning migrants 5.
 Seed producers, companies and agro-input suppliers may be forced to adopt sub-optimal responses to increasing production costs, declining incomes and projected challenges in accessing loans Leverage the provision of temporary smart subsidies (mentioned above) to help agro-input providers negotiate better deals from input companies (i.e. in terms of payment terms).
-Assist these market actors to ensure sufficient cash flow levels to meet their working capital needs by assisting them to get access to low-interest loans and/or loan restructuring (i.e. delaying payments) ✓ ✓ ✓ 2.1.7 (see above) and; 2.1.2.
-Credit Guarantee Schemes (a) Government guarantees 50% of any new loans made by banks to Myanmar enterprises (up to a turnover <mmk 1="" 1,="" 2.1.1.,="" 2020<="" action="" and="" are="" as="" beneficiaries="" billion)="" capital,="" conditional="" employed="" february="" for="" maintenance="" nott="" of="" on="" or="" plan="" rehire="" staff="" td="" that="" upon="" working=""></mmk>
+Assist these market actors to ensure sufficient cash flow levels to meet their working capital needs by assisting them to get access to low-interest loans and/or loan restructuring (i.e. delaying payments) ✓ ✓ 2.1.7 (see above) and; 2.1.2.
+Credit Guarantee Schemes (a) Government guarantees 50% of any new loans made by banks to Myanmar enterprises (up to a turnover <mmk 1="" billion)<br="">for working capital, that are nott beneficiaries of Action Plan 2.1.1., and conditional upon maintenance or rehire of staff as employed on February 1, 2020</mmk>